|A wooden door.|

 Runed doors are only found in special vaults, are indestructible, and are generally used to contain very powerful monsters and especially valuable treasure.
 Thankfully, only the player can open runed doors, so any monsters behind them are stuck there until you choose to take them on.
 Avoid opening them unless you're confident that you can handle something significantly out-of-depth.
 Clearing the rest of the floor first, just to minimize the risk of you running into more trouble as you flee or teleport away, is advisable, and don't forget that you can close the door again if that'll seal away the threat inside!

 Note that random teleports and escape hatches from adjacent floors can still place you inside areas that are closed off by runed doors.
+In such a situation, you may wish to immediately teleport again.

 Tips & Tricks